 While the primary benefit of enrolling in Scholar's Electives is the flexibility to achieve personal and unique academic goals, there are a number of ancillary benefits associated with the program.
-Scholar's electives students will be paired with a Faculty mentor.
+Scholar's Electives students will be paired with a faculty mentor.
 The mentor will serve as the student's primary academic advisor.
-The mentor will hold regular meetings with the student to monitor the student's progress and provide advice if necessary.
-Students will have the opportunity to network and build a community with other high-achieving scholars through the Scholar's Group at Huron University College, to participate in extracurricular activities, and to explore community-based research and international initiatives facilitated through Huron University College and its Faculty of Arts and Social Science.
+The mentor will hold regular meetings with the student to monitor the student's progress and provide advice as necessary.
+Students will have the opportunity to network and build a community with other high-achieving scholars at Huron University College, to participate in extracurricular activities, and to explore community-based research and international initiatives facilitated through Huron University College and its Faculty of Arts and Social Science.

-Normally, students apply for admission to the Scholar's Electives Program prior to registration in the first year of a BA degree program.
-Full-time students who qualify for membership in Western Scholars by having at least a 90% admission average are invited to apply.
-Selection will be determined by the Dean of Arts and Social Science on the basis of grades, admission subjects and personal accomplishments, such as demonstrated achievements beyond the classroom and community contributions, detailed on a supplementary admissions form.
+Normally, students apply for admission to the Scholar's Electives Program prior to registration in the first year of a BA or BMOS degree program.
+Selection will be determined by the Dean of Arts and Social Science on the basis of grades, and a supplementary application form.
 After the first year, students whose achievements are comparable to the program's admission and progression requirements may apply to the Dean for late admission.

 The Scholar's Electives program includes an honors degree, with either an Honors Specialization module or Double Major modules, as well as the Scholar's Electives Program.
 The Honors Specialization or the Major modules may be standard modules offered by departments, or theme areas designed by the student with the support of Faculty mentors and approved by the Dean.